About this report

 Based on those factors, bills received scores on a 100-point scale.
 The closer to 100, the more likely a bill was copied from model legislation.

-For its analysis, USA TODAY/Arizona Republic used only bills that scored 80 or higher.
+USA TODAY/ Arizona Republic used only bills that scored 80 or higher.
 At that level, substantial amounts of text have been duplicated.

 Joe Walsh, a former data scientist at the University of Chicago, used what’s known as the Smith-Waterman algorithm to create the Legislative Influence Detector, which also finds similarities between model legislation and bills.
 His system has been used by reporters around the country to find model bills.

-Walsh reviewed USA TODAY/Arizona Republic’s investigation and findings and applauded its scoring system for showing when a bill has been substantially copied from model legislation.
+USA TODAY/ Arizona Republic’s investigation and findings and applauded its scoring system for showing when a bill has been substantially copied from model legislation.

 “It’s really clear, the numbers are nice and round, and it’s easy to show and explain,” Walsh said.
 “I wish that we were able to do some of this stuff.
 I am glad someone is.”